 Is it Hard to Learn How to Roll Backwoods

 Backwoods are more difficult to roll than traditional joints or blunts.
 However anything can be tough to learn at first.
 Practice makes perfect, and that doesn’t hold any less truth in the situation either.
 Sit down with a few packs of woods and some weed and try until you get it.
 Soon, you’ll know how to roll backwoods like a pro.

 Can you Split a Backwood like a Swisher?

 Backwoods are quite a bit different than a Swisher.
 One major difference is how you gut them.
 A Swisher would be split along a seam and then stripped of its inner tobacco, but a backwood is unrolled/unraveled to empty the tobacco in the middle.

 Never try to split a wood like a swisher, always unroll it from the seam.

 How do you Seal a Backwoods Blunt?

-Sealing a backwood is pretty much like sealing a swisher, but it is a little more challenging.
+Sealing a backwood is pretty much like sealing a Swisher, but it is a little more challenging.
 All you do is add some moisture to the top and fold it over the rolled edge.
 Apply pressure to the newly created seam in order for the edges to stick to each other.
-This will help to make sure your backwood stays sealed.
+This will help to make sure your backwoods blunts stay sealed.

 How do you Make a Backwoods Burn Slower?